-Friendly.organisms is an ongoing art-science project exploring ambivalent sites and their systemic interplay with their environment by sound and other means.
-Within their institution-independant research, Katharina Hauke and Till Bovermann, together with their human and non-human collaborators, develop and study methods on how to approach organisms of various sizes based on the act of listening.
-They worked with various places e.g. at Eden Project in Cornwall or with various microworlds in Sapmi-Land.
+Friendly.organisms is an art-science project that explores ambivalent places and their systemic interplay with their environment through sound and other means.
+As part of their artistic research, Katharina Hauke and Till Bovermann, together with their human and non-human cooperation partners, develop and explore methods of approaching organisms of different sizes through the act of listening.
+Friendly.organisms has already worked in places such as the Eden Project in Cornwall, Kilpisjärvi in Finland/Sapmi and its hemisphere, or the Berlin environs.

 Eden Project residency